Tropilab Inc.

 The wood, hard and insect resistant, is used for furniture and as timber wood.

-It is much sought-after by sawmills in Suriname.
+It is much sought-after by sawmills in Suriname and Guyana.

 The bark, leaves and seed oil are used medicinally.